HAYDOCK – DECEMBER 6

 All place details offered on my pages relate to an 'exact science', whereby horses that finish third in 5/6/7 runner races (and other such scenarios) are not 'placed' regarding my statistics.

-Trainers with their relevant number of runners (two or more) on the Ludlow card on Monday – followed by stats at Ludlow for this season + profits/losses accrued:
+Trainers with their relevant number of runners (two or more) on the Haydock card on Wednesday – followed by their seasonal (in brackets) and five year ratios at the track + profits/losses accrued on both counts:

 General overview - Corresponding Placepot dividends from last year: